-New Medicare taxes on high earners, imposed under the Patient Protection and Affordable Care Act (PPACA), mean big changes in wage withholding, executive compensation and personal financial planning for these employees.
+New Medicare taxes on high earners, imposed under the Patient Protection and Affordable Care Act (PPACA or ACA), mean big changes in wage withholding, executive compensation and personal financial planning for these employees.

 Additional Wage Withholding Required in 2013